MADANW/asteroid-proximity/README.md

 # Asteroid Close-Approach Explorer

-An interactive data science project to explore near-Earth asteroid data using NASA’s NeoWs API, with EDA, visualizations, and a Streamlit dashboard.
+An interactive data science project to explore near-Earth asteroid data using NASA’s NeoWs API, with EDA, visualizations, a logistic regression classifier, and a Streamlit dashboard.

 ## Project Overview
 - Fetches and analyzes near-Earth asteroid data
 - Explores distributions of size, velocity, and closest approaches
-- a simple logistic regression classifier to predict hazardous asteroids
+- Implements a logistic regression classifier to predict hazardous asteroids
-- Interactive Streamlit app for data exploration
+- Interactive Streamlit app for data exploration and ML results

 ## Features
 - Data fetching and cleaning from NASA NeoWs API
 - Exploratory Data Analysis (EDA) with histograms, scatter plots, and summary tables
 - Top-10 closest asteroids table
-- Streamlit dashboard with interactive charts and data preview
+- Streamlit dashboard with interactive charts, data preview, and classifier results
-- (Optional) Hazard classifier results tab
+- Logistic regression classifier with accuracy and AUROC metrics

 ## Setup
 1. **Clone the repository:**
    ```sh
    git clone <your-repo-url>